 The battle to overcome child undernutrition is further complicated by a growing prevalence of other forms of malnutrition.
 Overweight, obesity and micronutrient deficiencies are occurring in individual households and in some cases, in the same person.

 Increasing investments in high-quality data collection is necessary to measure progress towards food security and better nutrition.
 Some countries have already done so, partly to monitor progress towards the Sustainable Development Goals.
-However, many countries still lack good-quality data of national nutrition status, and this hinders the formation of informed policies to address childhood malnutrition.
+However, many countries still lack good-quality data of national nutrition status.
+This hinders the formation of informed policies to address childhood malnutrition.

 In the Asia Pacific region, the prevalence of adulthood obesity is on the rise.
-Policies that aim at prevention is the most effective way to tackle this problem, and that entails ensuring healthy diets for children.
+The most effective way to tackle this problem is via prevention policies; that entails ensuring healthy diets for children.
 Obesity-related diseases, including diabetes and diet-related non-communicable diseases (NCDs), have increased in many countries in the region, particularly in the Pacific Islands.
 This puts a strain on national healthcare budgets and causes losses in productivity.